← All tools Free Tool

 Google uses your title tag and meta description to build the search snippet.
 However, Google does not always use what you provide.
 In many cases, Google rewrites your title to better match the searcher's query.
 According to various studies, Google modifies title tags in roughly 60–70% of cases.

 Several factors reduce the chances of rewriting.
 First, keeping your title under 580 pixels (approximately 60 characters) prevents truncation.
 Second, placing the primary keyword at the beginning aligns your title with search intent.
 Third, making the title an accurate representation of the page content reduces Google's incentive to change it.
-For a broader perspective on how search engines evaluate your pages, see our guide on Core Web Vitals and page experience.
+For a broader perspective on how search engines evaluate your pages, see our guide on Core Web Vitals and page experience and our deep dive on canonical URLs and duplicate content.

 Meta descriptions, while not a direct ranking factor, significantly impact click-through rate.
 A well-written description acts as sales copy — it tells the searcher exactly what they will get by clicking.
 Moreover, any words matching the search query appear in bold, making keyword inclusion a practical CTR optimization tactic.
-For more on how technical factors affect your site's visibility, check out what crawl budget is and when it matters.
+For more on how technical factors affect your site's visibility, check out what crawl budget is and when it matters and how AI search engines evaluate content.
+Once your snippet looks right, run the page through our Schema Markup Validator to confirm structured data renders cleanly.

 Frequently Asked Questions